With so many different trailers on the roads today, it can be difficult to discern what each is used for and which is best for your freight.

 Also known as lowboy, low bed or float trailers, the double drop trailer is far closer to the ground than any other trailer type.
 Their proximity to the ground is thanks to two drops that occur behind the gooseneck and before the back wheels respectively.
 As such, double drop trailers can carry massive pieces of machinery.

 With a weight limit ranging between 40,000-80,000 pounds (depending on the number of axles) double drop trailers are plenty capable for heavy hauls.
-Note that because of the nature of these trailers, the length of load capacity is limited to the well-space which typically measures 29 feet in length.
+Note, because of the nature of these trailers, the length of load capacity is limited to the well-space which typically measures 29 feet in length.

 Hot Shot Trailers

 These trailers have become increasingly popular among carriers spanning the globe.
 Hot shot trailers are low-lying flatbed trailers that can be pulled with pickup trucks categorized from classes 3-6.
 As such, carriers using hot shot trailers do not need to own a traditional semi-tractor since they can be pulled using a specialized pickup truck.
-This removes a lot of barriers to entry into the trucking industry.
+This removes a lot of the trucking industry's barriers to entry from this process.

 Hot shot trailers provide a far more cost-effective way to haul freight, especially for short distances, than your traditional semi-truck flatbed trailer.
 Companies that specialize in shorter lengths of haul have been using these hotshot trailers with great success.